Our 3-week trip through Java to Karimunjawa included a short local flight from the Indonesian capital – Jakarta, to Semarang in central Java.

-Lion Air has been criticized for poor operational management in areas such as scheduling and safety, although steps have been taken to improve its safety.
+The airline has been criticized for poor operational management in areas such as scheduling and safety, although steps have been taken to improve its safety.
 In 2016, the European Union lifted the ban it had placed on the airline from flying into European airspace.

 We had booked our flight several weeks previously, using the Indonesian Tiket.com website.
 We paid a total of IDR 317,000 (€22) per person, and received our eTickets by email.
 Our flight included a check-in luggage allowance of 20 kg per person, and a carry-on baggage allowance of 7 kg.

-Since our backpacks weighed only around 7.5 kg each (we believe in travelling light!), we just used our carry-on allowance.
+Since our backpacks weighed only around 7.5 kg each (we believe in travelling light), we just used our carry-on allowance.

 Our short one-hour flight was comfortable and on time, with inflight snacks available for purchase.